 Watch this space for more details.

-If you’d like to volunteer, pop down to the farm between 10am and 4pm on a Tuesday or Friday, or between 12pm and 4pm on a Saturday or Sunday.
+If you’d like to volunteer, pop down to the farm between 10am and 5pm on a Monday, Wednesday or Friday, or between 12pm and 5pm on a Saturday or Sunday.
 We’re down the lane between Bentley High Street School and St Peter’s Church.
 If you have any trouble finding us or would like further information, call or text Warren on 07846 439982.